MKleinSB/pxt-envirobit-calliope/README.md

 * `envirobit.getPressure()` - Returns the pressure in hPa as a whole number
 * `envirobit.getHumidity()` - Returns the relative humidity (a percentage) as a whole number

-Each of these functions has a "Fine" equivilent ( available in "Advanced" in block view ) which returns the same value with a higher precision - useful for logging or responding to small changes:
+Each of these functions has a "Fine" equivalent ( available in "Advanced" in block view ) which returns the same value with a higher precision - useful for logging or responding to small changes:
+(may be available for Calliope Mini Users only as Strings.)
 * `envirobit.getTemperatureFine()` - Returns the temperature in hundredths of a degree celcius as a whole number: eg: 1525 represents 15.25 degrees
 * `envirobit.getPressure()` - Returns the pressure in pascals, 100 pascals = 1 hectopascal
 * `envirobit.getHumidity()` - Returns the humdity in hundreths of a percent: eg: 7515 represents 75.15% relative humidity